 Get ready to talk about your favorite social media sites, tricks, tools services and even a few pet peeves.
-But first, let’s cover a few best practices for nonprofits on social media.
+But first, let’s cover a few best practices for nonprofits' digital marketing on social media.

 Plan it Out

 First, it’s important to create a plan.
 In fact, think about it more as a blueprint.
 “Begin with a strategy, not with the tools.
 Too many nonprofits begin with the tools when the tools should flow from the strategy, not the other way around.” says SocialBrite founder, J.D.
 Lasica.

 In other words, once you know where you’re going, you can figure out what you’ll need in order to make it there.